younesmaeili/uverif/Notes.md

 12. **(FIX)**`make init` now works perfectly fine and we can generate `main.so` file in the `build` directory successfully.

 13. Many changes to `intra_hbi.py` and `RUN_JG.sh`.
-To fix some deprecated features of `pandas` and make jaspergold compatible with Ubuntu 22.04.
+To fix some deprecated features of `pandas` and make jaspergold able to run on Ubuntu 22.04.

 14. Modified the makefiles a bit to be more general and avoid unnecessary copy and paste.